Previous slide

 Bright, light and inviting community pub near Brighton's popular 5-ways area. serving an exclusively plant-based menu of top quality, locally sourced food and drinks.

-The Roundhill pub on Ditchling Road is close to The Level, London Road and Lewes Road and a comfortable distance from the hubbub of the town centre.
-The Roundhill is Brighton’s first vegan gastropub, with a weekly changing menu that is vegan as standard (some dishes can be made vegetarian).
+The Roundhill is Brighton’s first vegan gastropub, with an innovative menu along with weekly specials and their famous 100% plant-based Sunday roast.
+Award-winning pub on Ditchling Road, The Roundhill, is close to The Level, London Road and Lewes Road and a comfortable distance from the hubbub of the town centre.

 outside shot of the roundhill building

-All drinks in The Roundhill are also vegan, with an emphasis on local ales and an ever-changing selection.
-Live music, quizzes, theatre and social groups make the Roundhill a real community pub with an inviting and safe atmosphere.
+Drinks in The Roundhill are also vegan, with an emphasis on local ales and an ever-changing selection.
+They serve a sustainable wine list along with no and low alcoholic drinks.
+Live music, quizzes, and supper clubs make The Roundhill a real community pub with an inviting and safe atmosphere.

 bartender making vegan cocktail